amingolnari/amingolnari.github.io/_pages/about.md

   - /about.html
 ---

 I am a passionate and dedicated Machine Learning Specialist with over four years of experience in data science and more than a decade in electrical engineering.
-My academic journey began with a **Master's in Electrical Engineering** from Shahrood University of Technology, where I focused on **telecommunications systems** and developed an augmented reality-based face detection system for my dissertation.
+I obtained my Master's in **Electrical Engineering** with a specialization in **Telecommunication Systems** from the Shahrood University of Technology.
+During my studies, I developed an augmented reality-based face detection system for my dissertation, where I applied advanced techniques in computer vision and deep learning.
+This work deepened my research and development skills, particularly in AI-driven solutions, and fostered my passion for tackling complex technical challenges.
 During this time, I honed my skills in **Python**, **TensorFlow**, **Keras**, and **MATLAB**, which laid the foundation for my subsequent work in machine learning and artificial intelligence.

 My interest in AI-driven solutions further evolved during my collaboration with **Shahrood University’s Digital Signal Processing Laboratory**, where I worked on machine vision, signal processing, and generative models.
-I then contributed to research on **neuroplasticity** and in general, **Medical Imaging** at Ruhr-University Bochum’s **Biopsychology Laboratory**, exploring fMRI & rs-fMRI data using advanced machine learning techniques.
-These experiences enriched my expertise in deep learning applications for healthcare and neuroscience.
+I then contributed to research on **neuroplasticity** and in general, **Medical Imaging**, at Ruhr-University Bochum’s **Biopsychology Laboratory**, exploring fMRI & res-fMRI data using advanced machine learning techniques.
+These experiences enriched my expertise in deep learning applications for healthcare and computational neuroscience.

-I am particularly drawn to research that pushes the boundaries of AI in medical and computational neuroscience applications.
-This has led me to contribute to projects like **Adaptive Real-Time Multi-Loss Function Optimization** for **cancer segmentation** and **brain tumor segmentation** using attention-based models.
+With a strong foundation in **deep learning** and **computer vision**, I have recently focused my attention on **medical imaging**, motivated by the transformative potential of **machine learning** in healthcare.
+Over the past year, I have been honing my expertise in this field, combining creativity with a passion for solving complex challenges.
+My dedication to research, combined with my collaborative mindset and interdisciplinary background, allows me to bring both technical depth and innovative problem-solving to impactful research projects.

 ## Research Interests

-- **Deep Learning** for medical imaging and computational neuroscience
+- **Deep Learning** and its applications have been central to my research
-- **Machine Vision** and its applications in augmented reality
+- **Machine Vision** and its applications in augmented reality and autonomous driving
 - **Neuroplasticity** and spatial-attention patterns through neuroimaging
 - **Autonomous Robots** and AI-driven control systems
-- **Multi-objective optimization** in deep learning, particularly in medical datasets

 ## Skills